Discover Jesus \ Events \First Temple Talk

 As Eber approached Jesus, the Master said: "Listen to my teaching.
 I know you've been sent to arrest me, but understand that nothing will happen to the Son of Man until his time comes.
 You're not against me; you're just following your masters' orders.
 Even these Jewish leaders truly believe they're serving God by secretly trying to destroy me.

 "I bear none of you ill will.
-The Father loves you, so I long for your freedom from prejudice and tradition.
-I offer you the freedom of life and the joy of salvation.
-I proclaim a new and living way, deliverance from evil, and release from sin.
-I've come so you might have life, and have it eternally.
-You want to get rid of me and my unsettling teachings.
-If only you could realize I'll be with you for just a short time!
-Soon I'll go to the One who sent me.
-Then many of you will search for me but won't find me, because you can't go where I'm going.
-But all who truly seek me will eventually attain the life that leads to my Father's presence."
+The Father loves you, and therefore do I long for your deliverance from the bondage of prejudice and the darkness of tradition.
+I offer you the liberty of life and the joy of salvation.
+I proclaim the new and living way, the deliverance from evil and the breaking of the bondage of sin.
+I have come that you might have life, and have it eternally.
+You seek to be rid of me and my disquieting teachings.
+If you could only realize that I am to be with you only a little while!
+In just a short time I go to Him who sent me into this world.
+And then will many of you diligently seek me, but you shall not discover my presence, for where I am about to go you cannot come.
+But all who truly seek to find me shall sometime attain the life that leads to my Father’s presence."

 Some scoffers muttered among themselves: "Where will this man go that we can't find him?
 Will he live among the Greeks?
 Will he kill himself?
 What does he mean when he says he'll soon leave us, and we can't go where he goes?"